brandonroberts/angular/aio/content/getting-started/data.md

 Users can click on a product name from the list to see details in a new view, with a distinct URL (route).

 In this lesson, you'll create the shopping cart.
 You'll:
-* Define a service and use it in product details
+* Update the product details page to include a "Buy" button, which adds the current product to a list of products managed by a cart service
-* Change how product data is managed, to use a data service and Angular's HttpClient to retrieve data from an external source (`json` file)
+* Add a shipping component, which retrieves shipping prices for the items in the cart by using Angular's HttpClient to retrieve shipping data from a .json file
-* You'll build out your store with retreiving data from and external source, displaying product details, and adding a checkout page.
- * You will define a data service for cart data.

 ## Create the shopping cart